guyleonard/get_jgi_genomes/README.md

 # Get JGI Genomes!
 Download files from the genomes contained within JGI's various -zomes and -cosms.

+# Dependencies
+You will need to have two perl modules installed to use this script
+ * XML::LibXML
+ * List-MoreUtils

+You should be able to install these with 'cpanminus' on most *nix systems.
+Or you may consider using conda/mambe to create an environment with perl and the above modules.

 # Usage
 Login to JGI with your username and password (-u and -p) to generate the required 'cookie' file to allow your downloads to process.
 This will work for your current session only, and expires daily.